Biz-comm is owned by Stephen Wilson and Patrice Olivier-Wilson.

 To recap: We are your partner, not your vendor.
 We help you get to where you are going, offer advice if we think your goal needs adjustment (ie, walk before you run), and provide you tools to grow and run your business.
 We are NOT vendors.
 We have no interest in a limited relationship where we have no "skin in the game" of YOUR success.
 Partners only need apply.

 All projects require a 50% deposit, check or credit card.
 All projects have an expected delivery date, outlined in the project authorization or letter of agreement.
 If a client holds up completion, due to no fault of Biz-comm, payment is due within 30 days of start date.
-Make payments with PayPal: it's fast, free, and secure!
-(3.5% service charge applies.)
+Payments accepted though PayPal: it's fast, free, and secure!
+(3.5% service charge.)

 Third party costs are billed before purchase.